Khurramnaveed3233/SQL---Structered-Query-Language/README.md

  **Conclusion**:
 String functions are a key part of **data cleaning, feature engineering, text mining**, and **report preparation** in SQL-based data analytics workflows.

-# 🕒 SQL Date & Time Functions: Usage, Examples & Outputs in Real-Time Data Analysis
+# SQL Date & Time Functions:

 These functions are crucial in **time-based reporting**, **trend analysis**, **cohort segmentation**, and **date formatting** for dashboards.